Proa: Historical descriptions of the proa

 The earliest written accounts of the single-outrigger Pacific proa (though not by name) were by the Venetian scholar Antonio Pigafetta, who was part of Ferdinand Magellan's 1519–1522 circumnavigation.
 They encountered the native sakman ships of the Chamorro people in the Islas de los Ladrones (Mariana Islands).
-Pigafetta describes the outrigger layout of the sakman, and ability to switch bow for stern, and also notes its speed and maneuverability, noting, "And although the ships were under full sail, they passed between them and the small boats (fastened astern), very adroitly in those small boats of theirs."
+Pigafetta describes the outrigger layout of the sakman, and ability to switch bow for stern, and also notes its speed and manoeuvrability, noting, "And although the ships were under full sail, they passed between them and the small boats (fastened astern), very adroitly in those small boats of theirs."
 Pigafetta likened the sakman to the Venetian fisolere, a narrow variety of gondola.